-A narrow spiral staircase inside the turret leads out on to the roof and the magnificent view across the Otago Peninsula, the view that once convinced Larnach that this was the place to build his extravagant home.
+A narrow staircase inside the turret leads out on to the roof and the magnificent view across the Otago Peninsula, the view that once convinced Larnach that this was the place to build his extravagant home.

 Outside, the castle grounds are just as magnificent as the castle itself.
 Seven acres of Larnach Castle’s grounds have been turned into a spectacular garden, featuring a wide variety of plants and flowers from across New Zealand and from all over the world.